anny-moose/sop-site/content/sop1/lab/l3/_index.en.md

   on purpose and explain them in comments).
 Some repeating flaws not mentioned in tasks are:
   - Main functions are too long, it should be easy to split them
   - Bool data type requires extra header and can be easily avoided by using integers (0 and 1)
-  - So called  "magic numbers" are left in code - those numerical constants should be replaced with "C" preprocesor macro
+  - So called  "magic numbers" are left in code - those numerical constants should be replaced with "C" preprocessor macro
 {{< /hint >}}

 _This tutorial is based on tasks and code examples provided by student Mariusz Kowalski._